 Fibre beans, grains and fruit

-- Oats, barley, lentils, kidney beans, chickpeas and fruit (particularly pears, oranges and grapefruit).
+- Oats, barley, lentils, kidney beans, chickpeas and fruit – particularly pears, oranges and grapefruit.
 All these foods are high in soluble fibre which is linked to a reduction in the amount of cholesterol absorbed in our digestive system.
-Around 20g of soluble fibre per day is recommended and while this is obviously hard to measure, ensure that you include these foods in your everyday diet.
+Around 20g of soluble fibre per day is recommended.
+It’s not easy to measure soluble fibre so include these foods in your everyday diet.

 - Spread hommus on wraps or seedy crackers or eat with vegie sticks for a snack